 We encourage rape culture, whether it be indirectly and subconsciously, or directly and consciously.
 Victim blaming is still prevalent in our society.
-It is still falsely believed that sexual assault can be prevented by avoiding the following: drinking, dressing provocatively, socializing, walking at night, and taking rides from strangers, or by learning to fight back, instead of through cultural change, education, and awareness.
-We still do not believe that most harmdoers are persons known by the survivor, not strangers.
-When the harmdoer is known to the survivor, persons are asked to keep quiet for the sake of the family member or friend, as not to “destroy their life”, unaware or refusing to believe that a survivor will struggle with post-traumatic stress, depression, hypervigilance, anxiety, etc.
+It is still falsely believed that sexual assault can be prevented by avoiding drinking, dressing provocatively, socializing, walking at night, and taking rides from strangers, or by learning to fight back, instead of through cultural change, education, and awareness.
+We still do not believe that most harm doers are persons known by the survivor, not strangers.
+When the harm doer is known to the survivor, persons are asked to keep quiet for the sake of the family member or friend, as not to “destroy their life”, unaware or refusing to believe that a survivor will struggle with post-traumatic stress, depression, hypervigilance or anxiety.

-How do you think sexual violence, particularly that against women and gender non-conforming folks, affects people of Caribbean heritage specifically?
+How do you think sexual violence, particularly that against women and gender non-conforming people, affects people of Caribbean heritage specifically?

 Sexual assault has existed in our Caribbean cultural history since our African ancestors were enslaved.
 The practice of shaming, controlling, and breeding humans for capitalism and imperialism were all done through sexual assault.
 Today, we are free to make changes and speak out, however, we are still bonded by the invisible chains of slavery, which have been passed down through generations.
-Sexual assault is still being used to shame, control, and silence attempts to speak out or against sexual assault.
+Sexual assault is still being used to shame, control and silence attempts to speak out or against sexual assault.

 Vulnerable or marginal populations, such as women and LGBT persons, are likely to experience sexual violence in a different way than other groups.
 In the Caribbean, these groups may experience the doubled effects of powerlessness due to their identity and the violation itself.
 However, coming from a culture where sexual violence is not taken as seriously as it should be, these persons might feel the need to downplay the effects and are probably less likely to seek help.
 And the fact that discussing mental health issues and accessing counseling are not norms for Caribbean people worsens the potential impact of sexual violence.

 We have encouraged a culture where strength is shown through the ability to suffer silently, and that to avoid sexual assault, one should appease their assailant’s expectations or requests (for example, responding when catcalled).
-Speaking out means subjecting oneself to judgement, and seeking help means labeling oneself, as it is believed that only persons living with mental health challenges seek counselling.
+Speaking out means subjecting oneself to judgment, and seeking help means labeling oneself, as it is believed that only persons living with mental health challenges seek counseling.

-How can we change culture to be more focused on respecting people’s humanity, personhood, and bodily autonomy so that people do not commit sexual violence against one another?
+How can we change the culture to be more focused on respecting people’s humanity, personhood, and bodily autonomy so that people do not commit sexual violence against one another?

 We can also do this through education and awareness, by making persons aware of the long-lasting effects of sexual assault, where to report, how to support, and what is required of them to prevent sexual assault (such as being accountable for one’s actions and seeking consent first).

-Sherine: What do harmdoers or potential harmdoers need to know or do?
-Is there any chance or room for community restoration, for harmdoers who no longer want to cause harm to others, to be involved in the conversation and action?
+What do harm doers or potential harm doers need to know or do?
+Is there any chance or room for community restoration, for harm doers who no longer want to cause harm to others, to be involved in the conversation and action?

-There should be a registry for sexual offenders/harmdoers for public access, and there should be follow-up with parole officers and counsellors.
-Harmdoers need to be rehabilitated, but the community, too, must be prepared to aid in such rehabilitation.
+There should be a registry for sexual offenders/harm doers for public access, and there should be follow-up with parole officers and counselors.
+Harm doers need to be rehabilitated, but the community, too, must be prepared to aid in such rehabilitation.

 Persons who feel as if they may sexually assault someone should contact the Counseling Centre or speak to someone who can help guide them through that difficult time.
 They need to know that sexual violence isn’t okay, and that they can receive help from a professional.
 Conversations with former offenders will be extremely useful, and these persons can be used to aid in preventing other acts.

-No Judgement SKN: Over the next few months we envision No Judgement SKN moving through high schools making students aware of what consent means and highlighting sexual offences that we ignore that have damning effects on the victim/survivor.
+Over the next few months we envision No Judgment SKN moving through high schools making students aware of what consent means and highlighting sexual offenses that we ignore that have damning effects on the victim/survivor.
 Additionally, we want for the organisation to be established enough to influence litigation changes.

 In the long-term, we hope to be able to provide 24-hour online and phone support, online and in-person support forums, and shelter in times of crisis.

-What are the next steps for No Judgement SKN?
+What are the next steps for No Judgment SKN?
 Are there ways for people to get involved?

-No Judgement SKN: No Judgement SKN held its first annual light up the darkness walk-a-thon in May 2016.
+No Judgment SKN held its first annual light up the darkness walk-a-thon in May 2016.
 It was a proud moment to see follow Kittitians taking the walk against sexual assault.
 We hope to have another successful walk in 2017 with more supporters.
 We will also be hosting our first Art Gala next September 2017 as a part of sexual assault awareness month activities.
 It is our hope that we are able to receive financial support and volunteers during our preparations.
-No Judgement SKN seeks volunteers for the following: events and stewarding volunteer, counselling/listening volunteer (must be certified), youth work volunteers, information and technology (IT) volunteers, administrative volunteers, and legal advice volunteers.
+No Judgment SKN seeks volunteers for the following: events and stewarding volunteer, counseling/listening volunteer (must be certified), youth work volunteers, information and technology (IT) volunteers, administrative volunteers, and legal advice volunteers.

-What is the salient message that you want to leave people with when they encounter No Judgement SKN?
+What is the salient message that you want to leave people with when they encounter No Judgment SKN?

-No Judgement SKN: Confidential support, free of judgement, and a passion to foster positive change.
+Confidential support, free of judgment, and a passion to foster positive change.